Hesperian Health Guides

 three

 Keep the head, neck, and back in one straight line as you roll.
-Then keep the body still, and gently feel each bump along the back bone, from the back of the head to between the buttocks.
-Feel for bones out of place, breaks, or pain.
+Then keep the body still, and gently feel each bump along the person's back, in a line, from the back of the head to just above the buttocks.
+Feel for bones that are broken or out of place, and notice if the person shows signs of feeling pain (for example, crying out).

-Use the same group effort to carefully roll him back.
+Use the same group effort to carefully roll the person back.

-(If the person is vomiting, place something under his head so he can stay on his side.)
+(If the person is vomiting, place something under their head so they can stay on their side.)

 NWTND fa Page 22-3.png